-The study began in April 2019 and is expected to end in April 2020, depending on the effective time needed to recruit participants.
+The study began in April 2019 and is expected to end in April 2021.

 Who is funding the study?

-The two current sponsors are the Swiss Nursing Science Foundation (Stiftung Pflegewissenschaft Schweiz), HES-SO University of applied science and arts Western Switzerland.
+The current sponsors are the Nursing Science Foundation, Novartis, the Swiss Nursing Science Foundation (Stiftung Pflegewissenschaft Schweiz), HES-SO University of applied science and arts Western Switzerland.